insected/bobbae_gcp-wiki/Minio.md

 ## JuiceFS

-JuiceFS is a POSIX-compatible shared filesystem layer that stores data in object stores in the cloud and meta-data in SQL databases.
+JuiceFS is a POSIX/NFS/HDFS compatible shared filesystem layer that stores data in object stores in the cloud and meta-data in SQL databases.

 https://juicefs.com/